Unlock the Look of Luxury with Reupholstered Furniture

 Affiliate links may be included in this post.
 This means that should you purchase a linked product, I may receive a small commission, but at no additional cost to you.
 To read my full disclosure click here.
-All photos featured that are not watermarked with "JadoreLeDecor.com" have been used with owner's permission.
+Note: All photos featured which are not watermarked with "JadoreLeDecor.com" have been used with owner's permission.

 My parents, although never showy in dress and lifestyle, have always had an eye for nice things - fine things in fact.
 Mama knew that she wanted the living room to be special.
 So after making sure all of the bedrooms and family room were furnished, she waited.
 And saved.